22 out of 45 as a Percentage

 Scientific or Theoretical Perspective

 The process of converting fractions to percentages also ties into decimal operations.
-In practice, when you divide 22 by 45, you’re performing a division that results in a repeating decimal.
+When you divide 22 by 45, you’re performing a division that results in a repeating decimal.
 Multiplying by 100 then scales this decimal to a percentage, making it easier to interpret.

 Common Mistakes or Misunderstandings